-For the rest of January through March 31, 2020, ZLO Staff & Families will be collecting specific food items for Open Hands, an outreach ministry of Calvary Creekside.
+Through March 31, 2020, ZLO Staff & Families will be collecting specific food items for Open Hands, an outreach ministry of Calvary Creekside.
 Their mission states, “Open Hands exists to eliminate hunger among elementary school children in Whatcom County.”

 How can you help?
 By purchasing and donating the specific items in the picture shown below.
 Generic brands are fine, but the item should be the same.
 For example, chicken noodle soup of any brand, but the size and packaging are the same; individual applesauce cups of any brand, but size and packaging are the same, and so on.
 Every child receives the same items in their bag.